 Massachusetts General Law c.64G, §3A (Occupancy Tax) has been amended to include short-term rentals1 among the list of establishments subject to the local excise tax.
-The new tax will apply to a change of occupancy starting on or after July 1, 2019, that is booked on or after January 1, 2019.
+The tax will apply to all vacation leases shorter than 32 days.

 The tax affects all short-term rentals whether they are booked through firms like Congdon & Coleman, online rental websites or direct with homeowners.